 Fees are due as noted on syllabus.
 Failure to pay the fees by the deadline may result in the student not being allowed to return to class.
-ATI fees are due by 5 p.m. on the second day of class each semester.

 Some clinical sites require a physical exam and proof of health insurance.
 Failure to supply all required (unexpired) documentation may prohibit the student from attending clinical.
 A student who cannot complete program clinical requirements may not continue in the practical nursing program.